saltstack/salt-enhancement-proposals/0000-pr-merge-requirements.md

 Bug Fix PR requirements:
   - Test Coverage: regression test written to cover bug fix.
+  - Point to the issue the PR is resolving.
+If there is not an issue one will need to be created.

 Feature PR requirements:
   - Test Coverage: tests written to cover new feature.